llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 !6 = distinct !DILifetime(object: !5, location: !DIExpr(DIOpReferrer(i32)))
 ```

-## Further Decomposition Of An Already SRoA'd Variable
+## Further Decomposition Of An Already SRoA'd Local Variable

 An example to demonstrate the "shallow update" property is to take the above
 IR: